Moldovans: Identity politics in the Republic of Moldova

 On December 5, 2013, the Constitutional Court of the Republic of Moldova ruled that the Romanian language is the official language of this country, in agreement with the Declaration of Independence of 1991.

 Intellectuals of Bessarabia and the Romanian identity

-A significant number of intellectuals from the Bessarabia considered themselves part of the Romanian nation in the passing of time.
+A significant number of intellectuals from Bessarabia considered themselves part of the Romanian nation in the passing of time.
 Amongst these prominent figures, there are the following ones: